Joe Baca Jr.

 Joseph Natalio Baca Jr. (born October 8, 1969) is an American educator and politician who served one term as a member of the California State Assembly from the 62nd District from 2004 until 2006.

 Early life and education

 Baca was born in Barstow, California.
 He received his Associate degree from San Bernardino Valley College and his Bachelor of Arts and Master of Arts from California State University, San Bernardino.

 Career

-Baca is a teacher at Rialto High School.
+Baca was a teacher at Rialto High School.
 He was elected to the California State Assembly in 2004, and served for one term.
 He stepped down to make an unsuccessful run for the State Senate in 2006, losing the primary to Gloria Negrete McLeod.
-Baca serves on the Rialto City Council.
+Baca later served on the Rialto City Council.
 He is the son of former Congressman Joe Baca; his brother Jeremy made an unsuccessful bid to succeed him in the Assembly, as he lost the primary to Wilmer Carter.

-In 2019, Baca announced that he was running for San Bernardino County Supervisor (5th District).
-His legislative priorities include addressing homelessness in California, promoting economic development, and improving local infrastructure.
+In 2019, Baca announced a run for San Bernardino County Supervisor (5th District).
+His legislative priorities included addressing homelessness in California, promoting economic development, and improving local infrastructure.
+He was elected in 2020.